CamronWalker/markdown-lds-scriptures/Doctrine and Covenants/D&C 5.md

 ###### 18
 18 And their testimony shall also go forth unto the condemnation of this generation if they harden their hearts against them;
 ###### 19
-19 For a desolating scourge shall go forth among the inhabitants of the earth, and shall continue to be poured out from time to time, if they repent not, until the earth is empty, and the inhabitants thereof are consumed away and utterly destroyed by the brightness of my coming.
+19 For a desolating scourge shall go forth among the [[All People of Earth|inhabitants of the earth]], and shall continue to be poured out from time to time, if they repent not, until the earth is empty, and the inhabitants thereof are consumed away and utterly destroyed by the brightness of my coming.
 ###### 20
 20 Behold, I tell you these things, even as I also told the people of the destruction of Jerusalem; and my word shall be verified at this time as it hath hitherto been verified.
 ###### 21